 A) Allow yourself to feel your anger – It is not a bad emotion.

-B) Make clear, assertive requests: -Passive Aggresive example: “After you go to the gym or whatever it is you do all day, whilst I’m at work, would you mind picking up the dry cleaning for me?, that is if you are not too busy.” – Sarcasm
+B) Make clear, assertive requests: -Passive Aggressive example: “After you go to the gym or whatever it is you do all day, whilst I’m at work, would you mind picking up the dry cleaning for me? that is if you are not too busy.” – Sarcasm

 How does that statement make you feel?

 Assertive way to make the same request: “Will you please pick up my dry cleaning for me on your way home tonight?”